Kim Kulig

-Kim Nadine Kulig-Soyah (née Kulig; born 9 April 1990) is a retired German footballer.
-She last played as a central midfielder or forward for 1.
-FFC Frankfurt and the German national team.
+Kim Nadine Kulig-Soyah (née Kulig; born 9 April 1990) is a German retired footballer who played as a midfielder or forward for VfL Sindelfingen, Hamburger SV, 1.
+FFC Frankfurt and the Germany national team.

-Career

-Club
+Club career

 Kulig, born in Herrenberg, Swabia, Baden-Württemberg, started her career at age eight at SV Poltringen, where she initially played in a boys' team.
 In 2001, she joined SV Unterjesingen, before moving to VfL Sindelfingen two years later.
-She made her second Bundesliga debut at Sindelfingen, where she scored 17 goals in her first season in the country's second division.
+She made her 2.
+Frauen-Bundesliga debut at Sindelfingen, where she scored 17 goals in her first season in the country's second division.
 In 2008, Kulig won the Fritz Walter medal in silver as the year's second best female junior player.
-That year she moved to the Bundesliga side Hamburger SV.
+That year she moved to the Frauen-Bundesliga side Hamburger SV.
 During three seasons at the club, she scored 27 goals in 59 Bundesliga appearances.
 From the 2011–12 season, Kulig has signed a three-year contract with 1.
 FFC Frankfurt.

 In September 2015 she announced her retirement due to continued problems with a knee injury.
 She is now working with the DFB and as a soccer commentator for ZDF.